sampsyo/cs6120/content/blog/2020-11-04-unified-theory-gc/index.md

 The two paradigms are associated important performance tradeoffs.
-In particular, the mark and sweep approach adds significant pauses to program progress, since in the simplest approach one must pause execution to 'trace' all live objects before reclaiming unused space.
+In particular, the mark and sweep approach adds significant pauses to program progress, since in the simplest approach one must pause execution to "trace" all live objects before reclaiming unused space.
 Reference counting on the other hand does not have long pauses during execution, but rather pays for its overhead incrementally.
 Reference counting's major drawback is the difficulty presented